Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is a change schedule used for?
+### You are attempting to print a document from your workstation to the network printer in your office.
+The print job failed when you attempted to print, so you called the service desk for assistance.
+What term best describes your issue?

-- [ ] To help plan Emergency Changes.
+- [ ] Problem.
-- [ ] To help authorize standard changes.
+- [ ] Event.
-- [x] To help assign a change authority.
+- [x] Incident.
-- [ ] To help manage normal changes.
+- [ ] Resolution.

 **[⬆ Back to Top](#table-of-contents)**